alpiquero/Mainroad/README.md

 [Params]
   subtitle = "Just another site" # Subtitle of your site.
-Used in site header logo = "/img/logo.svg" # Artwork displayed in site header description = "John Doe's Personal blog about everything" # Site description.
+Used in site header
+  #logo = "img/logo.svg" # Logo displayed in site header
+  description = "John Doe's Personal blog about everything" # Site description.
 Used in meta description
   #copyright = "John Doe" # copyright holder, otherwise will use site title
   opengraph = true # Enable OpenGraph if true